-The Event Management System (EMS) collects and displays information about events that occur on your cluster.
+The Event Management System (EMS) collects and displays information about events that occur on your storage system.
 You can manage the event destination, event route, mail history records, and SNMP trap history records.
 You can also configure event notification and logging.

-Event messages for high-severity events appear on your system console, and are written to the cluster's event log.
+Event messages for high-severity events appear on your system console or LCD, if your system has one, and are written to the system's event log.
 An event message consists of the following elements:

 Possible values include the following, listed in decreasing order of urgency:

 You can manage the following event capabilities: